PtitGnou/AsciiVideoCPP/README.md

 - Sometimes the image jumps a bit between frames.
 This happened with some videos, but not all of them.
 I have no idea on how to solve this issue.
 - The program crashes after downloading the frames.
 You can simply reopen the program afterwards and skip the "Download frames" part by pressing "N".
 - The program works really well with the Bad Apple!! video because it is big white and black shadows.
 However, the rendering is not as great with other videos.
-You can try lowering the font size in the "change_size_console()" function, but the console had trouble rendering as much text this fast on my laptop.
+You can try lowering the font size in the "change_console_size()" function, but the console had trouble rendering as much text this fast on my laptop.
 - The program doesn't take into consideration the general brightness of the image, which means that if the video is happening in a dark place for example, it will be hard to detect the different parts of the image.
 - There are other known issues, and the program has definitely room for improvements which I'll be making when I have some time.